chaitanyarahalkar/Challenges/Stealing-assignments/explanation.md

 ## Problem: Stealing assignments

 Elliot hasn't submitted his assignment on <a href="">this</a> assignment submission portal yet.
-He wants to steal whiterose's assignment.
+He wants to steal Whiterose's assignment.
 Help him do that.
 Elliot's username: elliot, password: elliot123.
 Whiterose's username: whiterose.

 ## Hint:

-Keep a look on the url which is generated after a successful login attempt.
+Keep a look at the URL which is generated after a successful login attempt.

 ## Explanation: